Here, you’ll here about several settlement stories with Nationwide Insurance Company. I have settled many personal injury cases with Nationwide.

 Also, Dania did not need surgery.
 If she would have had a plate and screws put in her ankle, we would have likely settled for $100,000 or more with Nationwide.
 This is because the pain and suffering component of the case would have been much larger.

 $10,000 Nationwide Insurance Car Accident Injury Settlement

 For my client, who was young lady.
 Another car crashed into her car.
 My client injured her wrist.

 Nationwide insured the at fault driver with $10,000 in bodily injury liability coverage.
 My client did not have uninsured motorist coverage.

-My actual case: $8,700 Settlement for my client, who was a car passenger.
+My client was a passenger in a car in Florida.
 She claimed that a car crash caused her bulging disc.

 Nationwide insured the careless driver with bodily injury liability coverage.

 My actual case: $6,500 Settlement.
 A truck car crashed into the rear of my client’s car.
 My client did not go to the hospital after the crash.